-The responsibility for evaluating a participant's eligibility for Anne Arundel County's ESG funded Prevention activities is assigned to Arundel House of Hope (AHOH), the agency awarded the contract for operation of the program.
-AHOH has established a standardized intake assessment for agencies to use when screening participants for eligibility.
+The responsibility for evaluating a participant's eligibility for Anne Arundel County's ESG funded Prevention activities is assigned to the agency awarded the contract for operation of the program.
+Programs are expected to establish a standardized intake assessment for staff to use when screening participants for eligibility.
 Prevention funds will be targeted to homeless families and individuals who have been referred by an agency participating in the County's Coordinated Entry system.
-AHOH will assess the ability of potential participants to maintain and increase their income as necessary to ensure they can remain housed once the temporary subsidy is no longer provided.
+Funded programs will assess the ability of potential participants to maintain and increase their income as necessary to ensure they can remain housed once the temporary subsidy is no longer provided.